Policy Listening Sessions drive positive organizational change

 |0

-This work, Policy Listening Sessions drive positive organizational change, by Debra Watts, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Policy Listening Sessions drive positive organizational change, by Thomas Perry, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT